jinendragalaxy/POC-Design-Studio/t-shirt-design-studio/README.md

 - Add Stickers & Random Images
 - Add and style text and you can chage the size, font-family, color
 - You can change Contrast, Brightness, Blur,Saturation, Greyscale of the image.
+- A drawing tool to draw by pencil (user can brush size & color).
 - Save and download designs (PNG & PDF)